Charlotte Brontë: Brussels

 In 1842 Charlotte travelled with Emily to Brussels to the Pensionnat Heger, a boarding school run by Constantin Heger (1809–1896) and his wife, Claire.
-Both were student teachers, with Charlotte teaching English and Emily eventually teaching music in return for board and lodging.
+Both siblings were student teachers, with Charlotte teaching English and Emily eventually teaching music in return for board and lodging.
 In this way they hoped eventually to acquire the language skills they needed to open a school of their own.
-Charlotte, a Protestant, liked and respected Madame Heger whilst objecting to her Catholicism.
-She was happy at the Pensionnat, and developed a close relationship with her tutor, Constantin Heger.
+Charlotte initially liked and respected Madame Heger, and although she felt somewhat isolated from the other pupils at the Pensionnat, she developed a close relationship with her tutor, Constantin Heger, who became an important influence on her writing.